 We assess our internal controls and systems on an ongoing basis, and from time-to-time, we update and make modifications to our global enterprise resource planning system.
-We have implemented several significant enterprise resource planning modules and expect to implement additional enterprise resource planning modules in the future.
-In addition, we have implemented new shop floor management systems in certain of our factories.
+We have implemented several significant enterprise resource planning and shop floor management systems and expect to implement additional similar systems in the future.
 There is a risk that deficiencies may occur that could constitute significant deficiencies or, in the aggregate, a material weakness.